Tesla Will Bring Robotaxis To U.S. Streets ‘Next Year’

 Musk went on to say that part of the reason he is so optimistic about robotaxis being on the streets so soon is because Tesla cars already on the streets are built with the hardware needed for self-driving cars, so improving the software is all the company would need to do to make the driverless cars happen.

 The company currently offers Autopilot and Full Self-Driving features in its cars, which seem to indicate the company is on the cusp of making the driverless car a reality.
-According to Tesla, the features have many amazing abilities, including keeping a care within a lane, automatically changing lanes without driver input, self-parking when near a parking spot and braking automatically.
+According to the Tesla website, the features have many amazing abilities, including keeping a car within a lane, automatically changing lanes without driver input, self-parking when near a parking spot, and braking automatically.

 Tesla plans to launch a robotaxi network in 2020 https://t.co/5pY8piwu3p by @kirstenkorosec pic.twitter.com/up4XiQ0IUS